alicolville/Weight-Tracker/docs/shortcodes/wt.md

 ## [wt]
-This is the most popular shortcode for the Weight Loss Tracker plugin and displays three sections / tabs when the user is logged into WordPress.
+This is the most popular shortcode for the Weight Tracker plugin and displays upto four sections / tabs when a user is logged into WordPress.

 > The following shortcode is available in both the free and [Pro/Pro Plus]({{ site.baseurl }}/features.html) version of the plugin.
 The Pro version has the following additional features:
 > * Support for measurements and  [custom fields](https://weight.yeken.uk/custom-fields/).